luanrv00/tsks/README.md

 ### Synchronising your tsks

+**`Important!`**

+Obs.: Until tsks-api is hosted somewhere, please download and run [tsks-api ](https://github.com/luanrv/tsks-api) then you will be able to use the commands below.

 As easy as running `tsks sync`.
 This command will fetch your tsks from the API, then filter what is not synchronised yet from local, then update both remote and local tsks with most recent data.